Design Your Playroom for Purposeful Play

-1. Calm down space: I love to have a place where the kids can begin to practice regulating their own emotions.
-The best way for them to do this is to have a space that is calm and quiet–I love canvas teepees and nest swings that give kids a cozy space for them to decompress.
+Having a space for kids to practice emotional intelligence is crucial.
+I love to have a place where the kids can begin to practice regulating their own emotions.
+The best way for them to do this is to have a space that is calm and quiet.

 Why you need this: One of the most important skills for kids to learn is the ability to identify and manage emotions.
 This ability is what allows them to learn to cooperate, negotiate, problem solve, manage relationships, persevere through difficult time, handle stress, and make good decisions.
 Emotional intelligence is key to success in almost all things.